jclarke0000/MMM-MyWordClock/README.md

 ## Configuration

+*NOTE* Configuration for this module has changed with the most recent update.
+If you are updating, besure to read below.

-*NOTE* for this module to work correctly, you need to place it in `position: "fullscreen_above"` in your config.js.
+For this module to work correctly, you need to place it in `position: "fullscreen_above"` in your config.js.
 Also, don't give it a header.
 See below for an example config entry.

 <table>
   <thead>